Sample Answer

 Identify the causes of the problem: Use the procedure in step #2 to determine the cause and explain why?

 I think the unique culture of Zappos will help the company in the long run since this model revolves around growing long-term relations with customers.
 Zappos attempts to revolutionize how business is conducted by ensuring it has the leading company customs where having a family atmosphere is part of it.
 They aim to build a company where people like to work and customers like doing business.
 Tony Hsieh, the CEO, says that they desire to give the best customer assistance and experience.
-Each employee takes part in a four-week course, from the administration all the way down, regardless of whether their job involves talking with customers.
+Each employee takes part in a four-week course, from the administration down, regardless of whether their job involves talking with customers.
 They see to it that those employed are passionate about the company and want to be there by offering employees money for them to leave.
 The company regards and honors everyone’s uniqueness and motivates people to desire to learn and grow (Raver, 2015).
 While distributing a wide variety of shoes, Zappos branched into clothes, electronics, and cookware and planned on enlarging even more.
-An example of how they think they get customer loyalty is by directing a customer to a competitor’s website if what is needed is no longer in stock.
+An example of how they think they get customer loyalty is by directing them to a competitor’s website if needed is no longer in stock.

 Make your recommendation for solving the problem: Use the procedure in step #3 for a recommendation and implementation plan.